 - Battery level โ a random-looking number (like 67%) is more convincing than a round 100%.

-- Read receipts โ "Delivered" or "Read" under your last message adds realism.
+- Read receipts โ "Delivered" or "Read" under your last message adds realism, and it can carry real story weight (more on that below).

 Step 4: Make it convincing